SPRING 2023 Travel Course Offerings

 This course is an introduction to the tools and concepts used in the marketing process for consumer and industrial products as well as for services.
 The focus is on the basic marketing concepts (product, place, price, promotion) as they relate to the field of global marketing.
 Emphasis is placed on the increasingly important role of interdisciplinary tools to analyze economic, cultural and structural differences across international markets.
 Specific consideration is given to the development of integrated marketing programs for a complex, global environment.
 The travel component of the course will provide students with the opportunity to experience the marketing concepts (product, place, price and promotion) for the specific case of a cruise company (MSC Cruise).
 Students will go on a cruise on the Mediterranean Sea and will work side to side with the cruise management.

 The course provides students with a state-of-the-art understanding of corporate sustainability and corporate social responsibility (CSR).
 The practical relevance of CSR is highlighted through various examples that show how corporations have to deal with emerging ecological and social sustainability issues and stakeholder demands.
 Given the challenges' underlying complexity and uncertainty as well as multi-stakeholder involvement, corporations require awareness and strategic thinking to engage with their evolving responsibilities.
 Drawing on examples from various sectors, students will learn about different managerial approaches to address CSR issues and meet diverging stakeholder demands when designing and implementing long-term CSR strategies.
-The travel component of this course will take place in the Netherlands: Rotterdam and Amsterdam.
+To enrich the learning experience, the course includes a travel component where students can opt for a Mediterranean cruise visiting Italy, France, and Spain.

 CLCS 236T Prague on the Page Roy